 3. Create a Command Center

 Create a place in your home where you can accomplish simple routine tasks like mailing letters, writing notes and sorting mail with ease.
 Having an organized command center that houses life’s miscellaneous needs (pens, scissor, stamps, tape, batteries, etc.) is a must.
 Your command center can be a telephone nook, a small table in the entry way or a catch all drawer in the kitchen.
 The key here is to keep it organized with everything in its place and easy to find what you need in an instant.

-Take Action: Determine a location for your command center and make a list of everything that needs to live there – address book, pens, pencils, highlighter, permanent markers (of various writing weights), notepad, sticky notes, paperclips, stapler, tape (scotch, masking and packing varieties), super glue, Goo Gone, twine, spare change, scissors, box cutter, rubber bands, alligator clips, zip or twist ties, sewing kit, eyeglass repair kit, flashlight, tape measure, screw driver, batteries, change jar, envelopes, stamps, checkbook, a file holder (to organize mail), a small accordion file (for coupons, receipts and gift cards), gum, mints, lint roller and a catchall (to collect keys, wallets, sunglasses and cell phones) when you walk in the door.
+Take Action: Determine a location for your command center and make a list of everything that needs to live there – address book, pens, pencils, highlighter, permanent markers (of various writing weights), notepad, sticky notes, paperclips, stapler, tape (scotch, masking and packing varieties), super glue, Goo Gone, twine, spare change, scissors, box cutter, rubber bands, alligator clips, zip or twist ties, sewing kit, eyeglass repair kit, flashlight, matches, tape measure, screw driver, batteries, change jar, envelopes, stamps, checkbook, a file holder (to organize mail), a small accordion file (for coupons, receipts and gift cards), gum, mints, lint roller and a catchall (to collect keys, wallets, sunglasses and cell phones) when you walk in the door.

 4. Know When to Tidy and When to Clean